psripathy/LEARNING/InterviewTips.md

 - Currently I am part of enterprise Continuous Delivery & Automation team where as a Principal Engineer working on the larger goal of setting enterprise DevOps strategy.
 I also help and mentor teams adopt DevOps process, evaluate and bring new technologies/toolset.
 - Before this I was a technical lead for the Digital Transformation of Comerica's Retail Bank division where I helped Comerica team adopt and implement a vendor solution.
 I worked on architecting, designing & developing the cloud native solution for the app.
 I also automated the challenging deployment process.
 - I also worked on the largest revenue application for Comerica bank which is their business connect portal for treasury division.
 I have owned the development and upgrade responsibilities for the portal and worked very closely with the embedded IAM specialists in the team.
 I am particulary proud of two techinical ideas that I brought to the table that cut down down the new app integration timelines in to the portal from couple of months to couple of weeks and also addressed the availabiltiy issues of the portal.
 - I would like to further mature in the Principal Engineer role where I would like to take greater challenges and help teams adopt and build new technical capabilities.
+Wanting to learn and not shy of challenges are my strengths.

 **System Design**